 - Be in your final term and planning to start your master’s degree after the last day of class for your bachelor’s degree.

 - Submit an official/unofficial transcript to confirm that you are in your final term.
 The preliminary transcripts must show a minimum of 105 completed credit hours.

 - If you are a current Liberty University student completing your undergraduate degree, you will need to submit a Degree/Certificate Completion Application.

 - Send in an additional, final official transcript with a conferral date on it by the end of your first semester of enrollment.

 Enrollment in one of the M.A. licensure programs does not guarantee a degree from Liberty or qualification for professional licensure.
 Students are responsible for meeting all academic and professional requirements for graduation.
 Further information regarding these academic and professional requirements is outlined in this handbook.
-Students enrolled in an M.A. counseling licensure program are responsible for knowing the material outlined in this handbook.
 Further, it is the sole responsibility of the student, not the program, to obtain information regarding prerequisites for licensure as outlined by their particular state board of counseling or marriage and family therapy.